Let's turn ube (purple yam) into ube halaya spread! Perfect for your morning toasts, pancakes/waffles, and a great filling for bread/pastries.

 If you want to make sure the spread will last for some time, it is best to treat the jar(s) as if for canning purpose, i.e. sterilize by cooking in boiling water first.

 On the other hand, if you plan to finish the spread within 2 weeks, it is not that important to sterilize the jars.

 - 250 gram ube (purple yam), peeled and cubed into 1" (about 2 cups)

 - 1 tablespoon salted butter (or 1 tablespoon unsalted butter + 1/4 teaspoon salt)

-- Boil together mashed sweet potato with condensed milk, coconut milk, sugar, and butter in a sauce pot.
+- Boil together mashed yam with condensed milk, coconut milk, sugar, and butter in a sauce pot.
 Once it boils, reduce heat to a simmer and continue cooking until the spread is thick.
 I usually stop cooking once I can see the bottom of the pot when scrape with a spatula.